lixianphys/MRImaster/README.md

 ```
 This command-line together with the config files for training different models (`cnng.yaml` and `unet.ymal`) provides a easy-to-go and flexible access to training your model.

-Additionally, adding `--use_mlflow` will definitely log the experiment, parameters, metrics and artifacts into a MLflow server.
-Be sure that you have already spinned up one like this:
+Additionally, adding `--use_mlflow` ensures logging the experiment, parameters, metrics and artifacts into a MLflow server.
+Make sure that you have already spinned up one like this:
 ```
 mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns --host 0.0.0.0 --port 5000
 ```